 - Fresh sweet cherries

-Looking for more recipes of great revel bar combinations?
+Looking for more recipes for dessert cookie bar combinations?
 I recommend these:

 - 1 cup salted butter, softened to room temp